Dynatrace/AWSMonitoringTutorials/README.md

 **Prerequisit**
 1. Download the NodeJSBeanStalkSample from this GitHub Repo
 2. Explore the .ebextensions directory as explained above
-3. Create a ZIP file of the full NodeJSBeanStalkSample including .ebextension directory
+3. Create a ZIP file of the full NodeJSBeanStalkSample including .ebextension directory.
+ATTENTION MAC USERS: Please make sure to create the zip from your terminal.
+Otherwise you may end up with the __MACOSX subfolder which can become a problem later on

 **Step-by-Step-Guide**
 1. Logon to AWS and Navigate to Elastic Beanstalk.
 [This link](https://us-east-2.console.aws.amazon.com/elasticbeanstalk/home) should also get you there